sing-group/compi/docs/source/introduction.rst

 Many pipelines combine third party tools along with custom made processes, conforming the final pipeline.
 Compi is the framework helping to create the final, portable application.

+The source code of Compi is available at this GitHub repository: https://github.com/sing-group/compi

 Main features
 =============